oracle/oracle-database-operator/docs/sidb/README.md

 To call certain REST endpoints, you must use the ORDS_PUBLIC_USER with role `SQL Administrator`, and `.spec.ordsPassword` credentials.

-The ORDS user also has the following additional roles: `System Administrator , SQL Developer , oracle.dbtools.autorest.any.schema`.
+The ORDS user also has the following additional roles: `System Administrator, SQL Developer, oracle.dbtools.autorest.any.schema`.

 Use this ORDS user to authenticate the following:
 * Database APIs